MichaelBaker/mpl-v1/readme.md

 ## Backlog

+- [ ] Are the semantics of strings preserved in the Javascript translation?
+- [ ] Custom string parser to improve error reporting
 - [ ] Fix source annotations for grouping parentheses
 - [ ] Move errors into the compiler functions, rather than using Haskell's `error`.
 Use ExceptT.
 - [ ] Add modules